 How do we develop a Brand Identity System?

 Brand Tool Box has developed a set of practical brand identity models based upon our 25 years of developing brand identity systems.
 The models provide a strong starting platform, but frankly developing a robust brand identity system is uncovering and managing the devil that resides in the details.
 Some of the key success factors in developing a sound brand identity system are:

-- Expecting exceptions, but don’t let them become new rules
+- Expecting exceptions, but not letting them become new rules.

 - Creating a set of decision support criteria and identity use guidelines must be easy to understand and implement.

 - Providing a system of support for other marketers in making identity decisions and convincing their boss and other team members.
 Act like a mentor, not like an identity cop!

 We’ve been down this road many times and would be happy to provide you some specific case study examples or a little advice if that’s all you need.